Court orders release of previously secret reports on opioid sales

 Special Master David Cohen also directed that two additional years of federal opioid sales data be unsealed.
-The Drug Enforcement Administration records track prescription opioid shipments to every pharmacy in America.
+The Drug Enforcement Administration records track prescription opioid shipments to every pharmacy in the United States.

 What’s more, Cohen, who’s assisting with more than 2,000 opioid lawsuits filed against drug distributors and manufacturers in Cleveland federal court, unsealed transcripts of hundreds of depositions, including testimony from drug company executives and DEA agents.

-“The court’s decision to finally open secret records and court filings to the public is long overdue,” said Suzanne Weise, a Morgantown lawyer who’s representing HD Media, which owns the Gazette-Mail and Herald-Dispatch.
+“The court’s decision to finally open secret records and court filings to the public is long overdue,” said Suzanne Weise, a Morgantown lawyer who is representing the Gazette-Mail.
 “Citizens are entitled to know the basic facts about the flood of prescription opioids into communities across West Virginia and the nation.”

 The “suspicious order reports” are expected to number in the hundreds of thousands.
 The DEA database includes millions of entries about sales of the painkillers hydrocodone, oxycodone and other federally controlled drugs.